Hongyun1993/MT/README.md

 This repository contains the code for MT introduced in the paper [" MT−A Kind of Rapid Training Method by Mixing Data"]

-### Citing MT
-If you find MT useful in your research, please consider citing:

-	@inproceedings{Hongyun2018MT,
-	  title={A Kind of Rapid Training Method by Mixing Data}, author={Hongyun Li, Yafeng Yang, Jianlin Zhang, Zhiyong Xu }, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, year={2018}
-	}

 Note that we only listed some early implementations here, and all results are obtained on DenseNet-40(k=12).